stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

 ```r
 dat = readRDS('1.rds')$mse
 ```
 Again even this simplified SQL style interface requires users to understand the organization of meta data.
 I'm thinking we should implement a command to display this information nicely -- maybe output to an HTML file?
 Any R/Rstudio widgets for lists of tables that I can borrow?
+And if it is easier to do it in R we should build this in shinydsc instead?